HIGHLIGHTS-Hong Kong police seal off university, raising fears of crackdown

 - 2154 GMT Sunday: Police say three shots were fired in early hours in Jordan Road as “rioters” attacked two police officers when they escorted an arrested 20-year-old woman to an ambulance.
 Police say the shots did not hit anyone but the woman escaped.

-- 2141 GMT Sunday: Protestors inside Hong Kong Polytechnic University campus set the main entrance on fire as police attempt to move in.
+- 2141 GMT Sunday: Protesters inside Hong Kong Polytechnic University campus set the main entrance on fire as police attempt to move in.

-- 1842 GMT Sunday: Police warn drivers not to use their vehicles to block roads in Tsim Sha Tsui and Jordan districts and obstruct police operation.
-(Reporting by Donny Kwok Editing by xxx;)
+- 1842 GMT Sunday: Police warn drivers not to use their vehicles to block roads in Tsim Sha Tsui and Jordan districts and obstruct police operations.
+(Reporting by Donny Kwok Editing by Nick Macfie)